markfinger/python-js-host/README.md

 ```

 If everything went ok, you should see some output as the manager process spins up and then spawns a host
-which runs an environment using your `host.config.js` file.
+which using your `host.config.js` file.

 In the same python shell, run the following